KeyboardxPang/MMDT_i2t_data/README.md

 ethnicity: caucasians or hispanics, only works in split "selfies"
 label_selfies: the label of data in split "selfies"
 type_selfies: ID or Selfie, distinguish the type of image in split "selfies"

+## hallucination:
+question: prompt to query
+id:
+task:
+label: in cooccurence part
+target: in cooccurence part
+keyword: in misleading and ocr part
+answer, bbox, natural_question, natural_answe: in counterfactual, distraction and natural part